 Introduction to the principles and practice of pastoral care through the application of counseling techniques, the utilization of the spiritual resources of the Christian community, and theological reflection.
 Open only to theology and religion majors.
 Includes practicum.
+Offered odd years.
 Prerequisite: RELP 131.

-RELP 484 - CHURCH LEADERSHIP SEMINAR (3)
+RELP 484 - CHURCH LEADERSHIP SEMINAR (2)